cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 ```
 ## Three processes exists:
-* A. Response with future ContractReceiptStateRoot;
+* A. Response with future ContractReceiptStateRoot; in the relay loop, no recursively switch relay, rely on top random working.
-* B. Collect votings from peers;
+* B. Collect votings from peers; in the peer loop, no recursively switch peers, rely on top random working.
-* C. File Downloader.
+* C. File Downloader; recursive to find attachments using history
 ## Global Context: store in levelDB
 ```
 * Safety SafetyContractReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is found or verified after voting process.